-This document differs from the ISO Vulnerability disclosure and handling standards (ISO/IEC 29147 and ISO/IEC 30111) in that the ISO standards provide basic guidance on the handling of potential vulnerabilities in products.
-This document is a collection of best current practices that consider more complex and typical real-life scenarios that extend past a single researcher notifying a single company about a discovered vulnerability.
+This document differs from the ISO vulnerability disclosure and handling standards (ISO/IEC 29147 and ISO/IEC 30111).
+The ISO standards are written mainly for one stakeholder group: vendors.
+The ISO standards also focus on bi-lateral disclosure for vulnerabilities in products.
+This document is a collection of best current practices that consider more complex and typical real-life scenarios that extend past a single researcher reporting a vulnerability to a single company.

-This document is a compendium of coordination resource documents and recommended methods for reporting/updating coordination directories.
-The guidelines contain a common set of 'guiding concepts', and vulnerability coordination best practices that include use cases or examples that describe scenarios and disclosure paths.
-This document is targeted at vulnerabilities that have the potential to affect a wide range of vendors and technologies at the same time.
+This document contains a common set of guiding concepts and best practices derived from use cases and examples scenarios.
+This guidance is targeted at vulnerabilities that have the potential to affect a wide range of vendors and technologies simultaneously.